Butson-Hadamard matrices and Plotkin-optimal p^k-ary codes

-\begin{remark} Theorem \ref{thm:main} is not a special case of Theorem \ref{thm:cc}.
-Because the weight we use in Theorem \ref{thm:main} is non-homogeneous.
-We know that the sum of elements of a row in Butson-Hadamard matrix is equal to $0$.
-Therefore, the code we construct in Theorem \ref{thm:main} is constant weight and equidistant code. \end{remark} \begin{example} Let $H=[\zeta^{a_{ij}}]$ be a $\BH(9,9)$ matrix defined as in Example \ref{ex:homG1}.
+\begin{remark} Theorem \ref{thm:Nonhomtranslate} is not a special case of Proposition \ref{prop:homG1}.
+Because the weight we use in Theorem \ref{thm:Nonhomtranslate} is non-homogeneous.
+We know that the sum of elements of a row in any normalized Butson-Hadamard matrix is equal to $0$.
+Therefore, the code $G_2(A_k)$ is constant weight and equidistant code. \end{remark} \begin{example} Let $H=[\zeta^{a_{ij}}]$ be a $\BH(9,9)$ matrix defined as in Example \ref{ex:homG1}.
 Then